Advice. It’s the perfect thing for that troubled person in your life who’s making the wrong decisions.

 We hear the basics and we immediately jump to making assumptions, generalizing, and giving advice.

 Thoughts and insights are all relative to our experiences.
 While our stories can appear similar in ways, there’s sure to be 100x more differences than similarities.

 People like to think we know what’s going on and why, but we almost never have a full grasp of someone else’s situation.

 There are hundreds of people, events, and situations affecting hundreds of other people, events, and situations.

 Because of that, we can never know what’s going on inside someone’s head.
 When it comes down to it, reality is really a matter of perspective that’s based on the subconscious beliefs we developed from our experiences.

 To advise someone on something when we’re missing hundreds, thousands, or even millions of bits of insightful information can be far more irritating than helpful.

 Advice Isn’t Their Greatest Need

-We can offer all the advice in the world, but as long as they’re feeling miserable our words will likely fall on deaf ears.
+We can offer all the advice in the world, but as long as they’re feeling miserable, our words will probably fall on deaf ears.

-While an outsider to a situation is sure to see problems that may be invisible to the person actually in the situation, our insights aren’t going to be a 24 hour cure.
+While an outsider to a situation will see problems that may be invisible to the person actually in the situation, our insights will not be a 24-hour cure.